How can we self-monitor our health?

 "People often don't want to bother their doctor again after their appointment, but you're not wasting their time, you're helping in the long run by getting the info you need to take your medication properly," says Khan.

-Gidley adds that it is crucial to be honest with your pharmacist and clinician about whether or not you're taking your medication and any issues you're having.
+Gidley adds that it is crucial to be honest with your pharmacist and doctor about whether or not you're taking your medication and any issues you're having.

 "Your pharmacist will have lots of little practical ideas that could help you fit your medications in better with your daily routine and your diet," she explains.
 "Timing of doses, how to take medicines around food or alcohol, reminders and so on are all things we can help with.
 And if you're having side effects we can often give tips on how to reduce them or find an alternative medication that might suit you better."